-The large range of estimates of indirect impacts on the greenhouse gas balance of biofuels is found to be mainly caused by different values for the following key input assumptions used by the quantification initiatives:
+The range of magnitudes of indirect impacts on the greenhouse gas balance of biofuels is found to be mainly caused by different values for the following key input assumptions used by the quantification initiatives.

-- The choice of feedstock for the additional biofuel demand. - The relationship between agricultural intensification and commodity prices and/or demand. - The relationships between commodity demand, commodity prices and food demand. - Assumptions on types of land use change caused by cropland expansion. - Assumptions on carbon stocks of land types affected by cropland expansion.
+- The choice of feedstock for the additional biofuel demand. - Relation between agricultural intensification and commodity prices and/or demand. - Relations between commodity demand, commodity prices and food demand. - Assumptions on types of land use change caused by cropland expansion. - Assumptions on carbon stocks of land types affected by cropland expansion.

 From a review of five mitigation initiatives for indirect impacts it is found that mitigation measures are still in a development stage.
-In addition, they do not always include incentives for individual biofuel stakeholders to pursue strategies that minimise or eliminate the risks of indirect impacts.
-Nonetheless, initiatives are underway that aim to provide practical solutions for biofuel (feedstock) producers to minimise the risk of unwanted indirect effects of biofuel production.
+In addition, they do not always include incentives for individual biofuel stakeholders to pursue strategies that minimize or eliminate the risks of indirect impacts.